Ithaca Creek: Ithaca Intact

-Ithaca Intact is a project by Save Our Waterways Now to restore the whole creek from Mount Coot-tha to Red Hill by building partnerships with business and government, informing and involving the community, reducing key weed species on private and public land, improving water quality, increasing flora and fauna and providing a peaceful and safe environment for enjoyment and relaxation.
+Ithaca Intact was a project by Save Our Waterways Now which operated from 2007-2014.
+Its vision was to restore the whole creek from Mount Coot-tha to Red Hill by building partnerships with business and government, inform and involve the community, reduce key weed species on private and public land, improve water quality, increase flora and fauna and provide a peaceful and safe environment for enjoyment and relaxation.
+With support from Save Our Waterways Now, several local bushcare groups are continuing to support the vision of restoring the whole of Ithaca Creek.

 In 2008, Ithaca Intact and the Ithaca Creek State School in Lugg Street Bardon developed an education unit based on sustainability and natural and built environments, using Ithaca Creek as the local learning context.
 The topics which were discussed included water quality, biodiversity, sustainability, fauna movement corridors, invasive species and the role of native species within Enoggera Catchment.
 Activities included habitat sampling and macro-invertebrate sampling highlighted through Channel 7’s The Great South East.
 Class 4/3 D ran activities throughout Science Week for the entire school.
 The students and teachers from Ithaca Creek State School formally adopted Ithaca Creek, taking responsibility for on-going care of the creek including monitoring litter, water quality and engaging with the local bushcare group regarding working bees and tree plantings.